 You will probably want to improve your German skills during your time in Konstanz.
-For this reason, the International Office offers free weekly German language classes for incoming exchange students in addition to your compact course during the orientation week.
+For this reason, the International Office offers free weekly German language classes for incoming exchange students.

 These German language courses range from beginner's level to more advanced classes and Business German classes.